-Seen as a potential chink in the armour of a stern leader or cutthroat businessperson.
+Seen as a potential chink in the armour of a stern leader or cut-throat business professional.
 But that’s all changing.
-In an ever-evolving world, the ability to be kind, have empathy and compassion is fast becoming a sought after trait.
-So we wanted to bring in the king of kindness, Magnus Wood, co-founder of The Kindness Corporation.
-Helping us to better understand the benefits of kindness, its business case and how we can all implement more kind behaviours into our every day.
+In an ever-evolving world, the ability to be kind and have empathy and compassion quickly becomes a sought-after trait.
+So we’ve brought in the king of kindness, Magnus Wood, co-founder of The Kindness Corporation, to help us understand the benefits of kindness better, its business case and how we can all implement more kind behaviours into our everyday.

 What does that mean in the real world?
-Let’s take a meeting for example.
+Let’s take a meeting, for example.
 We’ve all sat through meetings where we came away feeling drained.
-It might have been unnecessary, lacked direction or you were unable to speak openly.
+It might have been unnecessary, lacked direction, or you could not speak openly.
 A kinder approach may have been having a set agenda, allowing everyone to speak, creating a collaborative atmosphere or even cancelling the meeting if it didn’t have a clear purpose.

 Why kindness is beneficial

 Kindness has a profound effect on the brain.
 Whenever we experience, see or hear about kindness, happy hormones and neurotransmitters (dopamine, serotonin and oxytocin) are released into the body.
-These not only make us feel good, more connected and less anxious when we give or receive acts of kindness but rewire our brains to encourage us to repeat them.
-The result?
-When every individual in a team or company starts this positive feedback loop, you start to see teams working better together, a less stressed workforce and higher engagement in the work they’re doing too.
-So let’s see how we can be kind as individuals and as leaders.
+These not only make us feel good, more connected and less anxious when we give or receive acts of kindness but also rewire our brains to encourage us to repeat them.
+Recognising the kindness you've received can be a powerful motivator to extend the same courtesy to others.

-Implementing as an individual
+Kind Actions as an individual

 - Be kind to yourself: “If you want to be an example of kindness to other people, you have to be an example of kindness to yourself”, Magnus says.
 If you’re using yourself as a whipping post or not giving yourself a moment to rest, how can you have the energy to express kindness to others?
 It all starts with you.
 Giving yourself breaks, noticing your successes and looking after your health are all essential acts that free up space to share kindness with others.

 - Have boundaries of steel: “Kind people have boundaries of steel.
-Yes, you can be kind but that doesn’t mean to say you can let others take advantage of you.
+Yes, you can be kind, but that doesn’t mean to say you can let others take advantage of you.
 There is tremendous strength in making your boundaries clear because that’s being kind to yourself and the others around you”, Magnus notes.
-Sometimes the kindest thing we can do is say no. Whether it’s a new project, outing or even a promotion that we know we can’t commit to but feel obliged to take, the best thing you can do is go with your gut.
-Initially, it may be uncomfortable but what is more uncomfortable is backing out at the last minute or not giving something your all as you know it’s not right for you.
+Sometimes, the kindest thing we can do is say no. Whether it’s a new project, outing or even a promotion that we know we can’t commit to but feel obliged to take, the best thing you can do is go with your gut.
+Initially, it may be uncomfortable, but what is more uncomfortable is backing out at the last minute or not giving something your all as you know it’s not right for you.

 - Simple acts of kindness: kindness doesn’t have to be a big gesture.
-It could be as simple as smiling at someone, turning on their computer if they’re running late, getting someone a coffee or simply asking how they are today.
-Start with one act of kindness a day for a week and see how you get on!
+It could be as simple as smiling at someone, turning on their computer if they’re running late, getting someone a coffee, or simply asking how they are today.
+Start with one act of kindness a day for a week, and see how you get on!

 - Reflect on the kindness of others: it’s easier to start being kind once you notice how others are being kind to you.
 Note down when other people were kind to you - how did it make you feel?
 Take that feeling and use it as motivation to pass it on.

-If you want to check out Magnus' full PepTalk, why not subscribe to our weekly service which features some of the greatest minds on everything from business to psychology, sport to adventuring.
-Or if you want to inject some kindness into your business with a bespoke PepTalk with Magnus, get in touch with our team to book.
+If you want to check out Magnus' full PepTalk, why not subscribe to our on-demand service?
+It features some of the greatest minds on everything from baking to brain science and mental health to mountaineering.
+Or, if you want to inject kindness into your business with a bespoke PepTalk Live with Magnus, contact our team to book.